What Does Mintage Mean? A Quick Look into Coin Production

 Basics First: What is Mintage in Coins?

 What does mintage mean in coins?
 Numismatics sees mintage as the process and the total amount of items produced by a mint.
-To be more specific, it usually refers to the number of numismatic creations struck/designed/created over the given period, for a particular layout or denomination.
+To be more specific, it usually refers to the quantity of numismatic creations struck/designed/created over the given period, for a particular layout or denomination.

-A picture of the 1933 $20 Saint-Gaudens Double Eagle gold coin with mintage figures provided by PCGS
+Alt: A picture of the 1933 $20 Saint-Gaudens Double Eagle gold coin with mintage figures provided by PCGS

 The Mintage Process